rohanpadhye/jqf-resources/README.md

 }
 ```

-In the above test, the `@Fuzz` annotation tells JQF which tests can be used for fuzzing, that which require generating inputs.
+In the above [test](https://github.com/rohanpadhye/android-fuzzing/blob/a9ab32ce1bf11e4eb29ea3698ea99cd91da5bc37/src/test/java/RedBlackDirectTest.java#L106), the `@Fuzz` annotation tells JQF which tests can be used for fuzzing, that which require generator inputs.
 The `testAdd` method takes in two arguments here, where the first is annotated: `@From(RedBlackGeneratorDirect.class) RedBlackTree tree`.
 Since the inputs to this test are a parametrically generated, we need to specify from which generator should this object be generated from.
 In this case, we are generating a RedBlackTree from the RedBlackGeneratorDirect class, that contains an implementation of the `generate` method.
 The second argument, `int d`, does not require a special annotation because JQF already contains a generator for `int` type primitives, and this is the one we want to use.

 Inside the method body, we start with our test's precondition, using JUnit's `assumeTrue`.
 Our precondition for this test is that the tree must be a valid Red Black Tree, which means that it satisfies the invariants that all valid Red Black Trees must satisfy.
 This is necessary because it may be possible that our generator does not generate semantically valid red black trees.
 If it is not valid, then JQF will throw this input away, and try to generate another one that is valid.
 Next, our test logic runs, in this case adding an element.
 Finally, our test's postconditions are asserted with `assertTrue`.
 This asserts that the tree does contain the element we just added, and that the tree is still a valid Red Black Tree.